Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Details on electronic security labels and their use is provided in the Isode white paper “Access Control using Security Labels & Security Clearance”.

 For DCS to work effectively, it is necessary to have a widely adopted security label standard.
-NATO is moving to mandate STANAG 4774 “CONFIDENTIALITY METADATA LABEL SYNTAX”, published as ADatP-4774.
-Isode anticipates that STANAG 4774 will be widely adopted, and this paper is primarily focused on STANAG 4774.
+NATO is moving to mandate use of NATO Confidentiality Labels specified in STANAG 4774 “CONFIDENTIALITY METADATA LABEL SYNTAX”, published as ADatP-4774.
+Isode anticipates that STANAG 4774 will be widely adopted, and this paper is primarily focused on STANAG 4774, which is expected to rapidly replace older security label standards.

 STANAG 4774 is based on the SDN.801c model developed by NSA.
-This leads to a flexible security label structure with classification (Secret, Top Secret etc) plus an extensible category mechanism that allows a security policy to associate information with a label.
-For example, the “Additional Sensitivity” category in the NATO policy allows indications such as ATOMAL, which restricts access to those cleared for atomic information access.
+This leads to a flexible security label structure with classification (Secret, Top Secret, etc) plus an extensible category mechanism that allows a security policy to associate information with a label.
+For example, the “Additional Sensitivity” restrictive category in the NATO policy allows indications such as ATOMAL, which restricts access to those cleared for atomic information access; the permissive category “Release To” allows distribution to other domains.

 This is an example security label following the policy of CWIX 2025: